 Now, when leaving Zaanse Schans, you have a few options.
 If you have a rental car or don’t mind the expense of hiring a taxi, it will be about a 20-minute ride to Volendam.
-If either of these applies to you, head on over to Volendam and skip the next paragraph.
+If either applies to you, head over to Volendam and skip the next paragraph.

-If you took the train to Zaanse Schans, or are interested in a more affordable option, then this next bit is for you.
+If you took the train to Zaanse Schans or are interested in a more affordable option, this next bit is for you.
 There are no direct public transportation routes from Zaanse Schans to Volendam.
-The most affordable and easiest option is to take the train (or bus) back to Amsterdam, then take the line 316 bus for a €5, 25-minute ride to Volendam.
+The most affordable and easiest option is to take the train (or bus) back to Amsterdam, then take Line 316 for a €5, 25-minute ride to Volendam.

-There are other ways of getting to Volendam from Zaanse Schans without having to go back to Amsterdam, but they include combining bus stops and train stations starting from the Zaandam and Kogerveld station, heading to the town of Purmerend, and then going on to Volendam.
+There are other ways of getting to Volendam from Zaanse Schans without returning to Amsterdam.
+Still, they include combining bus stops and train stations starting from the Zaandam and Kogerveld station, heading to the town of Purmerend, and then going on to Volendam.

 But the totality of these expenses exceeds the amount (and time) had you just taken a direct taxi from Zaanse Schans to Volendam in the first place.
 Nevertheless, check out the best Dutch public transportation travel platform for additional help.